eugeneolsen/midiplay/README.md

 ## Features
 ✅ Simple Linux command line syntax.<br>
 ✅ Define an introduction using MIDI markers.<br>
 ✅ Play the number of verses defined in the MIDI file or overridden on the command line.
-For implementation details, see the [Meta Events document](meta_events.md)
 ✅ Command line flags for prelude and postlude without playing the introduction.<br>
 ✅ Localized to five languages: English, Spanish, Brazilian Portuguese, and French for both France and Canada.<br>